sirlensalot/sirlensalot.github.io/talks/parsing-ny-haskell-2018.md

 ## `getInput`, `setInput` for "include files"
 - Allows arbitrary re-setting of `Stream` data
 - Intended to support includes
-- Includes == sourcefile trees
+- Includes _a.k.a._ sourcefile trees
-- Exp, XML etc: trees
+- `Exp` ASTs, XML bodies: trees

 ## Need "current thing"

-- Char parsers don't seem to need to see what we just parsed
+- Char parsers don't need to see what we just parsed
 - Need some extra state to show the current `Exp`
 - Good thing `MonadParsec` has all the instances!